bigeasy/cadence/diary.md

 pass the label to step to create a callback.
 Why does airity need to be specified?

-I've fogotten about nested parameters.
+I've forgotten about nested parameters.
 Here is a possible jump up.

 ```javascript
 cadence(function (step) {